Runnable/docs/repositories/quickstarts/_posts/2016-12-12-python-quickstart.md

 description: How to setup your multi-tier Python application.
 ---

-This guide will help you setup Runnable templates for a simple Pyhton application.
+This guide will help you set up Runnable templates for a simple Pyhton application.
 This guide will assume that you don't have a Dockerfile and want Runnable to generate the Dockerfile for you using a simple setup guide.

 ---

-## Configuring the App
+### Configuring the App

-1. From the *Configure* page, click on the *Create Template* button.
+1. From the **Configure** page, click on the **Create Template** button.
 Choose the Pyhton repository you want to add.
 ![Add Template]({{ site.baseurl }}/images/python-select-repo.png)

 2. Select _Start up with our setup guide_ as your configuration mode.